Zihuatanejo: Town center

 The Mercado de Artesanías (Crafts Market) has 250 shops, which sell a wide variety of crafts.
-These include those local work done with seashells, coral and snailshells.
+These include those local work done with seashells, coral and snail shells.
 The market also has silver from Taxco and lacquered objects from Olinalá, Guerrero, and ceramics and bark paper paintings from the central valleys region of Oaxaca.

 The town center has its own beach, called the "municipal beach", but it is not recommended for swimming.
 Due to its proximity to the port, there is constant maritime traffic in this part of the bay.

 The town hosts an annual festival called the Annual Zihua Sail Fest, which raises funds for the education of disadvantaged children in Zihuatanejo.
 The five-day event takes place in February with more than 100 boats, some from as far away as Alaska coming into the bay.
 Events include cocktail parties, concerts, auctions and sailboat races, chili cook offs and street fairs.
-In 2009, the event raised $640,000 pesos, along with a matching grant and a donation of US$20,000 by the Rotary Club.
+In 2009, the event raised $640,000 pesos, along with a matching grant and a donation of US$20,000 by the Rotary International.

 Another festival is the Zihuatanejo International Guitar Festival which is held in March; it is a week-long event held at multiple locations every night, with a children's show as well as a free public show at the main plaza.
-The Zihua Guitar Fest brings guitarists from all over the world such as Canadian artist Adrian Raso, Los Angeles’ artist Omar Torrez, South Africa's Margarets Daughter, Nashville's Eric McFadden and Texas-based Los Pistoleros to name a few.
+The Zihua Guitar Fest brings guitarists from all over the world such as Canadian artist Adrian Raso, Los Angeles’ artist Omar Torrez, South Africa's Margaret's Daughter, Nashville's Eric McFadden and Texas-based Los Pistoleros to name a few.
 This festival prides itself in drawing tourism to the area which helps support the many small family-owned businesses.
 This festival began in 2004 and has been a big hit for locals as well as tourists.